ROCm/rocAL/docs/install/rocAL-package-install.rst

 Three rocAL packages are available:

-* ``rocAL``: The rocAL runtime package.
+* ``rocal``: The rocAL runtime package.
 This is the basic rocAL package that only provides dynamic libraries.
 It must always be installed.

-* ``rocAL-dev``: The rocAL development package.
+* ``rocal-dev``: The rocAL development package.
 This package installs a full suite of libraries, header files, and samples.
 This package needs to be installed to use samples.
-* ``rocAL-test``: A test package that provides a CTest to verify the installation.
+* ``rocal-test``: A test package that provides a CTest to verify the installation.

 All the required prerequisites are installed when the package installation method is used.